-At the same time pedicellariæ begin to be formed; and, what is specially marvellous, they are first seen, not on the disk, which alone is to be the future Urchin, but on the interior wall of the helmet, which is even now in process of being dissipated, and even on the opposite side to that which carries the disk.
+At the same time pedicellariæ begin to be formed; and, what is specially marvellous, they are first seen, not on the disk, which alone is to be the future Urchin, but on the interior wall of the helmet, which on the opposite side to that which carries the disk.
 They commonly appear four in number, arranged in two pairs; and one can see in them-they being, like the suckers, large out of all proportion to the disk-the stem, and the three-leaved heads, which already exercise their characteristic snapping movements.